Distribution

 The Shrinking Buyer Pool and the New Economics of Streaming Licensing

-Streaming has long been treated as a replacement for traditional television, with audiences steadily migrating away from broadcast and cable.
-That narrative no longer captures the full picture.
-What matters now is how streaming is being integrated into existing distribution systems, reshaping how content is packaged, sold, and ultimately valued.
+Streaming was long treated as a replacement for traditional television as audiences moved away from broadcast and cable.
+That narrative is now incomplete.
+What matters is how streaming is being integrated into existing distribution systems, reshaping how content is packaged, sold, and valued.